 Background: A brief outline of why the policy issue is relevant and important.
 The background should include any relevant information and data.

 Recommendations: These should list the course(s) of action that government should pursue.
 Recommendations should be directed to the Government of Ontario.
 It is advised that resolutions not exceed three recommendations.

-We encourage you to download this template for reference.
+We encourage you to download the template here for reference.

-Submitted policy resolutions will be posted on the OCC website on March 26, 2018 at 5 p.m.
-EST.
+Submitted policy resolutions for will be posted on the OCC website after the AGM.